 - You did not enroll them when they were first eligible; and - You later elect coverage for them within 30 days of a court order requiring you to provide coverage.
+Your spouse or child must still meet the plan's eligibility requirements.

-You will need to report any new dependents at www.yale.edu/portal or by contacting the Employee Service Center at 203-432-5552.
+You will need to report any new dependents at www.yale.edu/portal or by contacting Employee Services at 203-432-5552.

-The effective date of coverage through marriage or civil union is the 1st of the month following the marriage or civil union.
+The effective date of coverage through marriage is the 1st of the month following the marriage.